 Honors Chemistry II is a follow up course to Honors Chemistry.
 The course covers chemical properties and interactions in more detail and introduces additional, more advanced topics and applications.
-Advanced topics include behaviors of solids, liquids, and gases, energy conservation and transfer, equilibrium, thermodynamics, kinetic theory, and nuclear chemistry.
+Advanced topics include behaviors of solids, liquids, and gasses, energy conservation and transfer, equilibrium, thermodynamics, kinetic theory, and nuclear chemistry.

+Earth Science

-Earth Science S33 Grade 10-12 1 Credit/Year Prerequisite: Biology
+1 Credit/Year Prerequisite: Science Survey or Biology